greyhamwoohoo/bootstrapping-ui-automation/README.md

 # netcore-selenium-framework
 Bootstrapping of a bare minimum, opinionated .Net Core Selenium Framework using MsTest, the in-built .Net Core DI Container, Serilog, .runsettings and Visual Studio.

 This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: see the NetCore-Selenium/README.md file for more information.

 Optional use of Zalenium (dockerized Selenium Grid) via docker or Kubernetes (Minikube only at the moment).

+## What it is not
+This framework is not trying to be a fully fledged, ready to use, Selenium framework with POM or a Fluent API.
+This implementation is mostly a personal reference for patterns to separate, configure and orchestrate browsers, selenium grid, environments, control settings and so forth via configuration files and environment variable overrides using .Net Core, DI and Visual Studio.
+That's pretty much it :)

+If you are looking for a fully fledged Selenium / Automation framework implementation, that problem has already been solved: consider looking at [Atata Framework](https://github.com/atata-framework)

 ## Versions
 The baseline framework is the same - but the attachable driver / hot-reload workflow implementation is very dependent on the version of Selenium in use.